encode/starlette/docs/responses.md

 ### StreamingResponse

-Takes a an async generator or a normal generator/iterator and streams the response body.
+Takes an async generator or a normal generator/iterator and streams the response body.

 ```python
 from starlette.responses import StreamingResponse